 In 2020/2021, she sings Mrs Lovett in Sweeney Todd and Olive in Summer of the Seventeenth Doll for State Opera of South Australia and Lorelei for Opera Queensland and Victorian Opera.

-A multi-Helpmann Award nominee, Antoinette Halloran’s most recent engagements have included the title roles in Tosca for West Australian Opera and The Merry Widow for State Opera of South Australia, The Fox in The Cunning Little Vixen for Victorian Opera and associate artist for José Carreras’ National Tour.
-In 2019, she sings The Fox in Adelaide and Lady Macbeth in Macbeth and Mrs Lovett in Sweeney Todd in Perth.
+Recent appearances include the title roles in Tosca for West Australian Opera and The Merry Widow for State Opera of South Australia, The Fox in The Cunning Little Vixen in Melbourne and Adelaide and Lady Macbeth in Macbeth in Perth; she was also associate artist for José Carreras’ National Tour.

-Leading appearances for Opera Australia have included the title roles in Madama Butterfly and Rusalka, Mimi in La bohème, Stella in A Streetcar Named Desire (Green Room Award) and many others; for New Zealand Opera – Mimi, Cio-Cio-San and Mrs Lovett; for Victorian Opera – Fiordiligi in Così fan Tutte, Adina in L’elisir d’amore and Mrs Lovett (Helpmann Award nomination).
+For Opera Australia, Antoinette has performed the title roles in Madama Butterfly and Rusalka, Mimi in La bohème, Stella in A Streetcar Named Desire (Green Room Award) and many others; for Opera Queensland – the title role in The Merry Widow; for New Zealand Opera – Mimi, Cio-Cio-San and Mrs Lovett; for Victorian Opera – Fiordiligi in Così fan Tutte, Adina in L’elisir d’amore and Mrs Lovett.

-In concert, she has sung with Elvis Costello and the Brodsky Quartet for the Sydney Festival, Mozart’s Requiem with the Hong Kong Philharmonic, Carmina Burana with the Melbourne Chorale, El Niño with Sydney Philharmonia and Haydn’s Creation and Fauré’s Requiem with the Royal Melbourne Philharmonic.
+In concert, she has sung with Elvis Costello and the Brodsky Quartet for the Sydney Festival, Mozart’s Requiem with the Hong Kong Philharmonic and Nick Cave with the Melbourne Symphony.
+Television appearance have included Operatunity, Oz, Spicks & Specks and Art Nation.